 As a postgraduate student, Boey was perturbed by the system at NUS.
 As a police officer, he saw of the inhuman side of “rehabilitation”.
 He complained about Singapore as any writer/poet with a conscience would.
-I’m afraid I have to agree with his confession.
+Now that he’s back and gone on to be a part of the system he used to decry, I’m afraid I have to agree with his confession.
 A friend of mine who used to be a big fan of Li Ao told me how he tore up his books after discovering that he was a hypocrite.
 I’m glad I only bought one of Boey’s books or it would have been a big mess.

 I’m just kidding.
 The book is still on my shelf, but the disappointment is very real.
 Now let’s take a look at another poet who has an inclination like the young Boey Khim Cheng, only much stronger.
 He is none other than Alfian Sa’at.
 You can read all about Minister Ong Ye Kung’s parliamentary speech here.

 It’s quite embarrassing that we have an Education minister who doesn’t know how to read poetry, but that does not seem to be a very major concern with a people who have lost their reading habit since a long time ago.
 While members in the arts scene have come out in support of Mr Alfian Sa’at, Mr Ong’s statement that many members of the public supported YNC’s decision seems to be more representative of the views of the general public.